alexaspinalldev/Terra-Java/README.md

 ## Future Enhancements
 - Add more explicit view to Vendors of their listings that are unapproved, rather than filtering those out for all users.
-- Add greater sidebar filtering options.
+- Add greater sidebar filtering options - this was outside the time limitations of this project.
+- Use more of AllAuth's social and magic link login capabilities.
 - Add a more appropriate homepage than just launchng straight into the catalogue.
 - Add a webstore app to the site.
 - Add the ability to contact vendors.